-- 1. Where a child has a pattern of absence that raises cause for concern and attendance drops to 94%, school will contact parents/carers to let them know; this will either be by phone or by letter depending upon the circumstance and nature of the absence. - 2.
-If absence continues to be a concern, parents/carers will be invited into school to discuss the reasons for absence and to try to solve the problem together.
-The following points will be considered to determine the most appropriate course of action: - a.
+- We have a legal responsibility to monitor attendance daily.
+Reports are produced at the end of every month, taking into consideration the following points: - a.
 The number and frequency of absences - b.
 The number of authorised and unauthorised periods of absence (including unauthorised holidays in term time) - c.
 The pattern of absences - d.
 The impact on the child's learning - e.
-The nature of any illness and need for a doctor or other medical advice to support the discussion - 3.
-If the problem cannot be successfully addressed within school then the School Nurse and/or the Education Welfare Officer from Tameside Council can be asked to help resolve the situation. - 4.
-Where attendance falls below 85% this is classified as persistent absence.
+The nature of any illness and need for a doctor or other medical advice to support the discussion - 2.
+If absence continues to be a serious concern, we may implement an Attendance Plan. - 3.
+If the problem cannot be successfully addressed within school, then we may need to contact other outside agencies to seek support and resolve the situation. - 4.
+Where attendance falls below 90% this is classified as persistent absence.
 If this happens parents/carers will be notified.
 Where parents/carers are in agreement a strategy will be put into place to improve the attendance and intervention from the Educational Welfare Officer may be required. - 5.
-A pupil becomes a 'persistent absentee' when their percentage attendance reaches 85% for whatever reason.
+A pupil becomes a 'persistent absentee' when their percentage attendance reaches 90% for whatever reason.
 Absence at this level is doing considerable damage to any child's educational prospects and we need parents/carers fullest support and cooperation to tackle this.
 PA pupils are tracked and monitored carefully through our pastoral system and we also combine this with academic mentoring where absence affects attainment.
-All PA cases are made known to the EWO and Tameside Local Authority, and all are put on first day contact (Whenever possible, a member of the school administration team will contact home before 10am).
+All PA cases are made known to the Education Welfare Officer (EWO) and Tameside Local Authority, and all are put on first day contact (whenever possible, a member of the school administration team will contact home before 10am).